natenka/pyneng-book-en/docs/source/book/10_useful_functions/enumerate.rst

 This example uses Cisco `EEM <http://xgu.ru/wiki/EEM>`__.
 In a nutshell, EEM allows you to perform some actions in response to an event.

-The EEM applet looks like this:
+EEM applet looks like this:

 .. code:: python